mwganson/Editor_Assistant/README.md

 FreeCAD macro adds additional functionality to FreeCAD's built-in python editor.
 It is not a replacement for the editor, but rather a supplemental toolkit for the editor.
 It gives you functions like find and replace, diffing, snapshots, templates, bookmarks, and convenient links to help and documentation.

 ## Installation
-Install via the Addon manager (soon).
-Until then copy the .FCMacro file to your Macro folder.
+Install via the Addon manager in the macros section.
 The macro will create a new file called Editor_Assistant_Templates.txt in the same folder.
 This file holds the templates.
 It will need to be removed manually when you uninstall the macro.

 ## Toolbar icon
 Download the toolbar icon: <img src="Editor_Assistant_Icon.svg" alt="icon"><a href="Editor_Assistant_Icon.svg"> Link</a><br/>